Explore the Iron Range Quad Cities!

 The Mesabi Range mining industry shaped and spurred the growth of these four cities.
 You can explore these areas today and experience the history, as well as the natural beauty, of our area!

 The Queen City of Virginia sits at the intersection of Highways 53 and 169; a retail and entertainment hub, with a variety of shopping and dining options, great outdoor recreation trails, and a great municipal golf course.
 Learn about this city’s logging and lumbering history at the Heritage Museum near historic Olcott Park and the Olcott Park Greenhouse.
 Virginia’s main drag is home to the Lyric Center for the Arts, a former opera house being lovingly restored to showcase area art and artists of all stripes.
-Queen City could also be called Bridge City, as a newly constructed 200-foot-tall bridge spans Rouchleau Mine Pit near the town’s entrance.
+Queen City is home to the state’s tallest bridge that spans Rouchleau Mine Pit near the town’s entrance, and the world’s largest floating loon, on Silver Lake!

 Virginia is a hoppin’ place in the summer.
 Some say summer doesn’t start until the Land of Loon Festival, a mid-June arts and crafts show with food, music and more in Olcott Park.
 Virginia regularly hosts musical performances in the park, such as the The Bridge City Music Festival, a free concert featuring Christian bands.
 Mesabi Outdoors Adventures has hosted regular weekly bike rides.
-Check out several excellent farmer’s markets.
+Check out Virginia Square Market for home grown and home made food and products.
+Veteran’s Park is the location of a stunning sculpture dedicated to all who served our nation.

 Eveleth is the home of hockey, home to the country’s largest hockey stick right in the middle of downtown, and home to the US Hockey Hall of Fame Museum along Hwy 53.
 This mecca to the sport is a must-see for all visitors, hockey fans or not!
 Also not-to-be-missed is Eveleth’s legendary Fourth of July celebration, the tallest man made point in the area, Leonidas Overlook, and, for campers, Veteran’s Park Campground with swimming beach, fishing areas and wooded slots.
 The Mesabi Trail connects the city with the campground.